leonardoalt/adt_transform/README.md

 Unsupported Syntax
 ------------------

+- Tuples with more than one constructor.
+- Tuples whose constructor's name is different from the tuple's name.
 - Accessor functions must be applied to a variable of a tuple sort or another accessor function (in case of nested tuples).
 If they are applied over another function application or tuple constructor, neither will be flattened.